renxinxing123/software-testing-agents-test/README.md

-# Software Testing Agents with LangChain, Camel, and Crew
+# Software Testing Agents with LangChain, CAMEL-AI, and Crew

-This project demonstrates a **multi-agent software testing system** built using Coral Protocol, supporting agents from three different frameworks—LangChain, Camel, and Crew.
-The system enables automatic understanding of codebases, pull request testing, and test coverage analysis in any compatible GitHub repository.
+This project demonstrates a **multi-agent software testing system** built using Coral Protocol, supporting agents from three different frameworks—LangChain, CAMEL-AI, and Crew.
+The system enables pull request testing.

 ---